 Applying for a visa sponsorship licence

-Firms wanting to employ someone coming from outside the EEA or Switzerland must be registered with the Home Office and have a sponsorship licence in place.
-The process for securing a sponsorship licence is onerous and requires a good deal of research to ensure that the correct data is provided in the application.
+The process for securing a sponsor licence is onerous and requires a good deal of research to ensure that the correct data is provided in the application.
 If incorrect or incomplete data is provided the application if likely to be thrown out.

 Having worked through the sponsorship process with clients, we know only too well the level of detail required to make the application.